Follow-up now available: Some help for your church’s communication problem

 This is where some mega-churches may get an exception.
 Their size and centralized leadership structure make it clear that they’re religious service providers to their members, who are religious service consumers.
 Nearly all decisions are made by the staff, with only the biggest decisions going to some sort of “board” (compare to “owners”), and then communicated to the members by a marketing/communications department.
 Andy Stanley’s North Point Church in Atlanta is a great example of this employee-driven model.

 So there’s actually a solution in this: make a more clear divide between employees, owners (i.e. church board), and customers (i.e. members).
 It’s much easier to communicate if the “church board” expects only to be brought in on the biggest decisions (think in terms of the most crucial 3-5 decisions of the year), the employees are fully charged with operations, and the members expect to be communicated with like customers.

 Of course, I’m not advocating this.
 I don’t like it.
 But it would make communication easier.

 In a small company, there are usually just a few owners.
 How do they get their information?
 Mostly through one-on-one communication with their managers.
-That doesn’t work for more than a handful of church members want to be treated this way.
+That doesn’t work unless only a handful of church members want to be treated this way.